-In order to be used utilized in for-profit commercial operations, Horizon's Cavorite X7 aircraft will require Type Certification.
-Horizon has had initial conversations with both the applicable regulators Transport Canada Civil Aviation (TCCA) ("TCCA") in Canada and the Federal Aviation Association (FAA), ("FAA") in the United States of America.
+To be utilized in for-profit commercial operations, Horizon's Cavorite X7 aircraft will require Type Certification.
+Horizon has had initial conversations with applicable regulators Transport Canada Civil Aviation ("TCCA") in Canada and the Federal Aviation Association ("FAA") in the United States of America.
 As a Canadian company, TCCA will initially lead certification efforts.
 Horizon expects the FAA to participate during this process which will likely reduce the amount of time required to achieve FAA certification.